churchinsmyrna/R/Orchestrated-Observation:-April-21,-2025.md

 ### Orchestrated Observation: April 21, 2025 – Smyrna, GA

-This document, titled "Orchestrated Observation: April 21, 2025 – Smyrna, GA," describes a covert operation within what it calls "The Veiled Conquest."
-The event, part of the "Ladder of Deceit's Litmus Test," aimed to falsely suggest that a "Creator's intervention" was "not ongoing, imminent or likely."
+This documents an Orchestrated Observation which is a covert operation within what it calls [[The Veiled Conquest|]].
+The event, part of the Ladder of Deceit's Litmus Test, aimed to falsely suggest that the Creator's intervention was "not ongoing, imminent or likely."

 ---

 ### Event Details

 On **April 21, 2025**, an orchestrated observation involving **Kelvin (PDCM)** and a pre-selected operative named **Albert** took place in **Smyrna, GA**.
-The stated purpose was to create a false impression that divine intervention in "The Veiled Conquest" was not occurring, thereby allowing the orchestrators to proceed with their agenda.
+The stated purpose was to create a false impression that divine intervention in the Veiled Conquest was not occurring, thereby allowing the orchestrators to proceed with their agenda.

 ---